AakashBelide/DSA/README.md

   <li>Proof Read</li>
   <li>Don't mention unnecessary stuff.
 Mention only those skills and projects which you actually know.</li>
   <li>Don't worry if you have a mediocre resume, concentrate more on your preparation.</li>
-  <li>If you done internships then that's good else it is fine.
+  <li>If you have done any internship(s) then that's good, else it is fine.
 Won't matter in an interview if you can answer everything.</li>
   <li>You can use <a href="https://resumeworded.com/">Resume Worded</a> for better resume making tips.</li>
   <li>You can use <a href="https://www.overleaf.com/">Overleaf</a> or <a href="https://www.canva.com/">Canva</a> for making your resume.</li>
   </ul>